 In addition to that, they’re reliable and durable vehicles, which means that those who buy this type of van don’t need to sell them for many years after their purchase.

 For these reasons, there aren’t many Sprinter camper vans for sale.
-When they come up for sale, they are snapped up quickly by aspiring van lifers or small businesses.
+When they come for sale, they are snapped up quickly by aspiring van lifers or small businesses.

 However, in the last few years, sales for new Sprinter vans have gone up a little.
 This, combined with their growing popularity among campers, hopefully means that more vans will be available on the market in the future.

-New vs. used Sprinter vans for sale
+New vs. Used Sprinter Camper Vans for Sale

 The first question is obvious: should you buy new or used?